Frederick Johnston

 - Joseph Campbell

 - In Common Law Book E, it is recorded that Frederick Johnston was presented a charge for attending the trial of Joe, an enslaved man, who was on trial for "assault on a white man with the intent to kill."
+Further, Johnston was listed as part of an apprenticeship agreement with Andrew Johnson.

 - Item sets